SensorsIot/WorldChampionship/README.md

 # WorldChampionship
-Comparison Execution Speed of Arduino IDE Compatible Boards
+Comparison of Execution Speed for Arduino IDE Compatible Boards My personal benchmark, no standard used